ethereum-optimism/docs/CONTRIBUTING.md

-# Contributing to Optimism Docs
+# Contributing to Metal L2 Docs

 Thanks for taking the time to contribute! ❤️

-Optimism's documentation is open-source, hosted on GitHub in the `ethereum-optimism/docs` repository which renders on the corresponding official website hosted at [docs.optimism.io](https://docs.optimism.io).
+Metal L2's documentation is open-source, hosted on GitHub in the `MetalPay/metal-l2-docs` repository which renders on the corresponding official website hosted at [docs.metall2.com](https://docs.metall2.com).
 This guide will give you an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
 Please note that contributions, pull requests, and issues should be written in English at this time.
-We will be running a dedicated project in the future to add language support to the technical docs, so please reach out via our [developer support channel](https://github.com/ethereum-optimism/developers/) if you are interested in helping with that project.

-The Optimism Documentation team reviews pull requests and either merges, requests changes, or comments and closes the pull request.
+The Metal L2 Documentation team reviews pull requests and either merges, requests changes, or comments and closes the pull request.
 You can open a documentation pull request by:

 - forking the `docs` repository and working locally,
 - or, for smaller updates, clicking the `Edit this page` link on the right side of any documentation page to directly edit in GitHub.

-Contributing to the Optimism documentation implies 2 steps:
+Contributing to the Metal L2 documentation implies 2 steps:

-1. Learn how to use [Nextra](#learn-how-to-use-nextra), the tool used to write and generate Optimism's documentation.
+1. Learn how to use [Nextra](#learn-how-to-use-nextra), the tool used to write and generate Metal L2's documentation.

 2. [Submit a pull request](#send-pull-request) for review.

 ## Learn How to Use Nextra

-Optimism's documentation is built with the React and Markdown-based [Nextra](https://nextra.site/docs) framework.
+Metal L2's documentation is built with the React and Markdown-based [Nextra](https://nextra.site/docs) framework.
 We are using the docs theme (as opposed to the blog theme), which has specialized features.

-To start contributing to Optimism's documentation using Nextra, you need to understand the [files and branches architecture](#understand-file-architecture-and-branch-names) and use the proper [syntax to format content](#use-proper-formatting-and-syntax).
+To start contributing to Metal L2's documentation using Nextra, you need to understand the [files and branches architecture](#understand-file-architecture-and-branch-names) and use the proper [syntax to format content](#use-proper-formatting-and-syntax).
 Additionally, if you want to work locally from a repository fork, you should [set up the Nextra project](#set-up-the-project-and-test-locally) on your machine.

 ### Understand File Architecture and Branch Names

-Optimism's documentation includes two major sections with each section living in a different folder.
+Metal L2's documentation includes two major sections with each section living in a different folder.

 | Section name      | Target content                                                    | Folder                        |
 | ------------------| ----------------------------------------------------------------- | ----------------------------- |